liux120/ECE202_WASM/README.md

 #### In progress
 * .wasm programs
 * Compile different functions into Wasm and test.
-* Run the Wasm with node.js with the help of javascript.
+* Run Wasm with node.js with the help of javascript.
+* Run Wasm directly in node.js

 #### Failure
 * Wasmo: